samsaid/national-airspace-system/README.md

-# national-airspace-system
+# National Airspace System:
-## Simplified model of the National Airspace System
+A simplified model of the National Airspace System

 ## Problem ##
 Given a data set with flights, calculate the maximum number of passengers that can travel from the source to the destination in 24 hours from 0:00 to 23:59.